stephaneVercouillieBMID/slate/source/confirm.html.md

 You MUST validate the ID Token in the Token Response in the following manner:

 <ol>
-  <li>As the ID Token is a Nested JWT object, you will have to decrypt and verify it using the keys and algorithms that you specified when registering your project in the [itsme® B2B portal](#Onboarding).
+  <li>As the ID Token is a Nested JWT object, you will have to decrypt and verify it using the keys and algorithms that you specified when registering your project in the <a href="#Onboarding" target="blank">itsme® B2B portal</a>.
 The process of decryption and signature validation is described in <a href="https://belgianmobileid.github.io/slate/jose#4-3-decrypting" target="blank">section 4.3</a> of the JOSE specifications.<br>If the ID Token is not encrypted, you SHOULD reject it.</br></li>
   <li>The Issuer identifier for itsme® (which is obtained by using the key <i>"issuer"</i> in the <a href="#OpenIDConfig" target="blank">itsme® Discovery document</a>) MUST exactly match the value of the <i>"iss"</i> claim.</li>
   <li>You MUST validate that the <i>"aud"</i> claim contains your <i>"client_id"</i> value registered in the <a href="#Onboarding" target="blank">itsme® B2B portal</a>.
 The ID Token MUST be rejected if the ID Token does not list the <i>"client_id"</i> as a valid audience.</li>
   <li>The current time MUST be before the time represented by the <i>"exp"</i> claim.</li>